 Things to do nearby Bell Crags

-Borrowdale is famed not just for fell walking, but also for some classic rock climbing routes and scrambling opportunities.
-You can cycle on road through the valley and over one of the toughest passes at Honister, or go off road on the bridleways for some more adventurous biking.
-At the southern tip of Derwentwater you can hire all manner of boats for adventures on the lake from Platty+.
+In addition to walking, Borrowdale offers some classic rock climbing routes and scrambling opportunities, including Shepherd’s Crag, Raven Crag and Bleak How.
+You can also cycle on-road through the valley and over the Honister, one of the toughest passes in the Lake District.
+Alternatively, go off-road on the bridleways for some more adventurous biking.
+At the southern tip of Derwentwater you can hire all kind of boats for adventures on the lake.

 Langstrath is an offshoot valley from Borrowdale.
 It feels quite remote and wild compared to the lush green of Borrowdale and charts a course uphill towards Angle Tarn and the Langdale Pikes.
 There are several popular swimming pools in the river including Black Moss Pot and the Fairy Glen.
 The Langstrath Inn is situated at the start of the valley and serves an excellent menu.